simonmichael/hledger/hledger/hledger.m4.md

-In the integer part of the quantity (left of the decimal mark), groups of digits can optionally be separated by a *digit group mark* - a space, comma, or period (different from the decimal mark):
+In the integer part of the quantity (left of the decimal mark), groups of digits can optionally be separated by a *digit group mark* - a space, comma, single quote, or period (different from the decimal mark):

          $1,000,000.00
       EUR 2.000.000,00
+      CHF 2'000'000.00
     INR 9,99,99,999.00
           1 000 000.9455